sympa18/Start-SCORCHRUnbookReturnData/README.md

 Start-SCORCHRunbook -InParam $Parameters -RunbookPath $RunbookPath Prerequisites : This Runbook uses the OrchetrstorService PowerShell module that resides in the folder C:\inetpub\Service Management Automation\Modules on a Server with SMA installed.
 You can replace those cmdlets with any available PowerShell module for Orchestrator in the community if you like otherwise ensure this module is loaded.

+The OrchestratorService.zip module has now been added to the Repository